jonas-fuchs/varVAMP/docs/how_varvamp_works.md

 varVAMP uses [`primer3-py`](https://pypi.org/project/primer3-py/) to search for potential primers.
 Some of the evaluation process, determining if primers match certain criteria, was adapted from [`primalscheme`](www.github.com/aresti/primalscheme).
 The primer search contains multiple steps:
 1. Digest the primer regions into kmers with the min and max length of primers.
 This is performed on a consensus sequence that does not contain ambiguous characters but is just the majority consensus of the alignment.
 Therefore, primer parameters will be later calculated for the best fitting primer.
 2. Evaluate if these kmers are potential primers independent of their orientation (temperature, GC, size, poly-x repeats and poly dinucleotide repeats) and dependent on their orientation (secondary structure, GC clamp, number of GCs in the last 5 bases of the 3' end and min 3' nucleotides without an ambiguous base).
 Filter for kmers that satisfy all constraints and calculate their penalties (explained in the last section).
-3. Sanger and tiled mode: Find primer with the lowest penalty. varVAMP sorts the primers by their penalty and always takes one with the lowest penalty if middle third of the primer has not been covered by a primer with a lower penalty.
+3. Single and tiled mode: Find primer with the lowest penalty. varVAMP sorts the primers by their penalty and always takes one with the lowest penalty if middle third of the primer has not been covered by a primer with a lower penalty.
 This greatly reduces the complexity of the later amplicon search while only retaining the best primer of a set of overlapping primers.

 ### Amplicon search